-Top Five Registration Issues (August 2019 School Leader Update)
+Top Five Registration Issues

 - Birth Certificate.
 School may require proof of date of birth to ensure the child is school age by Sept 15.
 However, schools cannot require the proof be a birth certificate.
 Reasonable alternatives include an adoption record, certified statement of a physician, an immunization record with birthdate, or anything else that is reasonably reliable.